 I knew going into a lifestyle of continuous travel and maintaining my typical hairstyle would be a challenge.
 Every two weeks I had new growth of the woman within me.
 Literally and spiritually.

-Once hitting the road, I thought, “How perfect it will be to go to salons around the world?!”
+Once hitting the road, I thought, “How perfect will it be to go to salons around the world?!”
 I would get to meet local people and hear beauty shop gossip.
 So exciting!
 Part of it panned out as I expected: I met some wonderful people sitting in “the chair.”
 On the flip side, who knew that prices are insane in some countries and how much my vanity would eat into my travel budget (even when I opted for hair dye in a box — $23.00 — come on!)?
 My determination to control my age demons was being destroyed with disgust and fear.
 What I didn’t realize was that I was just turning those demons into piles of insecurity.

-I was running out of money, time and patience.
+I was running out of money, time, and patience.
 How embarrassing to ask your tour guide if you can have three hours to yourself to try and schedule a hair appointment in a foreign land because at any moment the white hairline around your face will soon look like a shiny mackerel?
-(Thank you, Dee).
+(Thank you, Dee.)
 I started to add on days before or after a tour just to have time for personal grooming.
 I almost skipped a sacred tomb to get this done.
 Ridiculous!
 Something had to change.
 Vanity and insecurity rear their ugly heads.
 Preconceived opinions of older people?
 I’m not there yet, I’m not ready… this can’t be happening.
 Time to reevaluate.

 Continuing on my travel journey, I meet more and more amazing people, old and young.
 They didn’t know the brown, crazy-curly-haired, previous versions of me, and they had no judgments.
 I don’t know why this is a surprise to me, but much to my delight I still made friends and enjoyed the company of the younger and older humans that crossed my path, no matter the color of my hair.